 You can change this for the entire organization or for individual users as shown below.

 The default setting for idle time is to prompt the user.
-This means that they have the decision to keep the idle or discard it.
+This means that they have the decision to keep the idle time or discard it.

 Clicking on Reassign idle time brings up this additional window to make the change to which project the time is moved.